waynodiablo/Oystercard/intro_to_the_web/solutions/06_sinatra_defining_a_route_solution.md

-# Solution – Sinatra: Defining a route
+# Walkthrough – Sinatra: Defining a route

 [Back to the Challenge](../06_sinatra_defining_a_route.md)